 The NA is located in the 'Woodland Quarter' of Newcastle-under-Lyme.
-The following extracts briefly summarise the chief characteristics of the landscape.
+The following

 This is a local name, of unknown provenance, for a distinctive region of sandstone hills and large woodlands to the south west of Newcastle-under-Lyme.
 At its core is an area of strongly rising landform, culminating in the Maer and Hanchurch hills, with their extensive conifer plantations and remnant heathland character ...
 This is predominantly a livestock farming area with dairying the main farm type.
 Cereals and other more demanding arable crops including potatoes are grown mainly in the south and west of the area where land quality is generally better than further north.